Albemarle (NYSE:ALB) Shares Gap Down Following Analyst Downgrade

 Albemarle Co.
-(NYSE:ALB – Get Free Report)’s stock price gapped down prior to trading on Tuesday after Robert W. Baird lowered their price target on the stock from $170.00 to $127.00.
-The stock had previously closed at $99.15, but opened at $96.85.
-Robert W. Baird currently has an outperform rating on the stock.
-Albemarle shares last traded at $94.08, with a volume of 316,985 shares.
+(NYSE:ALB – Get Free Report) shares gapped down prior to trading on Monday after Citigroup lowered their price target on the stock from $137.00 to $100.00.
+The stock had previously closed at $97.87, but opened at $93.60.
+Citigroup currently has a neutral rating on the stock.
+Albemarle shares last traded at $94.00, with a volume of 164,475 shares.

-ALB has been the topic of several other reports.
-Scotiabank reaffirmed a “sector perform” rating and issued a $135.00 price target (down from $150.00) on shares of Albemarle in a report on Tuesday, May 21st.
-Loop Capital dropped their price objective on shares of Albemarle from $168.00 to $162.00 and set a “buy” rating on the stock in a report on Friday, March 15th.
-Bank of America raised shares of Albemarle from a “neutral” rating to a “buy” rating and boosted their price objective for the company from $137.00 to $156.00 in a report on Wednesday, April 10th.
-Wells Fargo & Company boosted their price objective on shares of Albemarle from $135.00 to $145.00 and gave the company an “overweight” rating in a report on Thursday, April 11th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price target on shares of Albemarle from $125.00 to $140.00 and gave the company a “hold” rating in a report on Tuesday, May 7th.
-Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and ten have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Hold” and a consensus price target of $154.26.
+A number of other equities analysts also recently weighed in on ALB.
+Robert W. Baird decreased their target price on shares of Albemarle from $170.00 to $127.00 and set an “outperform” rating for the company in a research note on Tuesday, July 9th.
+Royal Bank of Canada reaffirmed an “outperform” rating and set a $157.00 target price on shares of Albemarle in a research note on Friday, May 24th.
+KeyCorp decreased their target price on shares of Albemarle from $159.00 to $151.00 and set an “overweight” rating for the company in a research note on Wednesday, July 10th.
+UBS Group reduced their price target on shares of Albemarle from $124.00 to $109.00 and set a “neutral” rating for the company in a research report on Tuesday, July 9th.
+Finally, Loop Capital reduced their price target on shares of Albemarle from $168.00 to $162.00 and set a “buy” rating for the company in a research report on Friday, March 15th.
+Three investment analysts have rated the stock with a sell rating, nine have given a hold rating and nine have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Albemarle presently has an average rating of “Hold” and a consensus price target of $148.32.

-Hedge funds have recently modified their holdings of the business.
-MONECO Advisors LLC raised its stake in Albemarle by 6.8% during the fourth quarter.
-MONECO Advisors LLC now owns 4,131 shares of the specialty chemicals company’s stock worth $597,000 after acquiring an additional 263 shares in the last quarter.
-Roffman Miller Associates Inc. PA boosted its holdings in Albemarle by 430.7% in the fourth quarter.
-Roffman Miller Associates Inc. PA now owns 43,119 shares of the specialty chemicals company’s stock valued at $6,230,000 after acquiring an additional 34,994 shares during the last quarter.
-Integrated Advisors Network LLC boosted its holdings in Albemarle by 10.2% during the fourth quarter.
-Integrated Advisors Network LLC now owns 5,063 shares of the specialty chemicals company’s stock worth $731,000 after buying an additional 470 shares during the last quarter.
-Commerce Bank boosted its holdings in Albemarle by 5.2% during the fourth quarter.
-Commerce Bank now owns 10,667 shares of the specialty chemicals company’s stock worth $1,541,000 after buying an additional 525 shares during the last quarter.
-Finally, PNC Financial Services Group Inc. boosted its holdings in Albemarle by 3.3% during the fourth quarter.
-PNC Financial Services Group Inc. now owns 23,874 shares of the specialty chemicals company’s stock worth $3,449,000 after buying an additional 756 shares during the last quarter.
-92.87% of the stock is owned by institutional investors.
+A number of large investors have recently modified their holdings of the company.
+Czech National Bank lifted its stake in shares of Albemarle by 0.5% during the 1st quarter.
+Czech National Bank now owns 20,648 shares of the specialty chemicals company’s stock valued at $2,720,000 after buying an additional 95 shares in the last quarter.
+Regatta Capital Group LLC lifted its stake in shares of Albemarle by 4.3% during the 4th quarter.
+Regatta Capital Group LLC now owns 2,371 shares of the specialty chemicals company’s stock valued at $343,000 after buying an additional 97 shares in the last quarter.
+USCF Advisers LLC lifted its stake in shares of Albemarle by 100.0% during the 4th quarter.
+USCF Advisers LLC now owns 200 shares of the specialty chemicals company’s stock valued at $29,000 after buying an additional 100 shares in the last quarter.
+Eagle Bay Advisors LLC increased its holdings in Albemarle by 45.0% in the 1st quarter.
+Eagle Bay Advisors LLC now owns 332 shares of the specialty chemicals company’s stock valued at $44,000 after acquiring an additional 103 shares during the last quarter.
+Finally, New York Life Investment Management LLC increased its holdings in Albemarle by 0.6% in the 4th quarter.
+New York Life Investment Management LLC now owns 18,298 shares of the specialty chemicals company’s stock valued at $2,644,000 after acquiring an additional 105 shares during the last quarter.
+Hedge funds and other institutional investors own 92.87% of the company’s stock.

 Albemarle Stock Performance

-Albemarle (NYSE:ALB – Get Free Report) last released its quarterly earnings results on Thursday, May 2nd.
-The specialty chemicals company reported $0.26 EPS for the quarter, missing analysts’ consensus estimates of $0.35 by ($0.09).
-The business had revenue of $1.36 billion for the quarter, compared to analyst estimates of $1.29 billion.
-Albemarle had a return on equity of 14.53% and a net margin of 4.02%.
-The company’s revenue for the quarter was down 47.3% compared to the same quarter last year.
-During the same period in the prior year, the business earned $10.32 EPS.
-Equities analysts expect that Albemarle Co. will post 2.07 earnings per share for the current fiscal year.
+Albemarle (NYSE:ALB – Get Free Report) last announced its quarterly earnings results on Thursday, May 2nd.
+The specialty chemicals company reported $0.26 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.35 by ($0.09).
+The company had revenue of $1.36 billion during the quarter, compared to the consensus estimate of $1.29 billion.
+Albemarle had a net margin of 4.02% and a return on equity of 14.53%.
+The business’s revenue was down 47.3% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $10.32 earnings per share.
+As a group, equities analysts anticipate that Albemarle Co. will post 1.97 earnings per share for the current fiscal year.

 Albemarle Dividend Announcement

-The firm also recently declared a quarterly dividend, which was paid on Monday, July 1st.
-Stockholders of record on Friday, June 14th were given a dividend of $0.40 per share.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 1.71%.
+The business also recently declared a quarterly dividend, which was paid on Monday, July 1st.
+Shareholders of record on Friday, June 14th were issued a $0.40 dividend.
 The ex-dividend date was Friday, June 14th.
+This represents a $1.60 dividend on an annualized basis and a yield of 1.68%.
 Albemarle’s dividend payout ratio is currently 58.18%.

 About Albemarle